How to Tell If You Have Rodents in Your Home

 It is important to know how to detect rodents when they get into your home.
 Rodents present many dangers when they get inside.
 They can contaminate your dishes, food-prep surfaces, and foods with harmful bacteria, human pathogens, and parasitic worms.
 As they travel around your home, they can deposit fleas, ticks, lice and other harmful parasites.
 As they chew holes, they have the potential to sever a live wire and start a house fire.
 They damage building materials and belongings and contaminate areas with their urine and feces.
 It is never good to have a rodent infestation, especially a silent one that you're not aware of.

-Get Rodents Out and Keep Them Out
+Get Rodents Out and Keep Them Out!

 Since rodents can be so harmful, we highly recommend professional pest control to remove them and exclude them.
 If you're in our South Carolina service area, we'd be happy to help you create a plan to properly deal with rodent threats.
 Our team is recognized as an industry leader and has earned the QualityPro mark of excellence.
 We have the training and experience to make sure those rodents aren't a threat to you or your family.
 To get started with quality rodent control, call us today to make an appointment!

 Recent Blog Posts